Affective Disorders Research Database – Information for Patients/Participants

 Benefits for participation:

-Feedback from patients who are engaging with the ADRD suggest that participating in research allows them to “give something back” to the services that they have used.
+Feedback from Service Users who are engaging with the ADRD suggest that participating in research allows them to “give something back” to the services that they have used.

 It also: